 Best Accessibility Hotel in Meteora

 Theatro Hotel Odysseon: Every room is unique and its decoration is inspired by a famous theatrical play with Meteora and Pindos Mt views.
-Check availability and prices on Booking.

 Wheelchair and Greek Beaches Access

-There are currently 194 beaches all over Greece that offer independent sea access for people with mobility issues (free of charge).
 According to the site, ‘Most SEATRAC beaches also include additional amenities such as parking, a beach track, restrooms, changing rooms, shaded areas, and shower, all of which help to create a fully accessible and free day at the beach!’.

 To find your destination beach in Greece, check the SEATRAC website here.
-If you need help with finding your desired location leave a message at the end of this post and I will get back to you.
+If you need help finding your desired location leave a message at the end of this post and I will get back to you.

 Corfu Island